ptsteadman/notebook/essays/gray-man-style.md

 The understandable desire to move away from endless dialogue towards secret organizing and direct action may have regressive and destabilizing consequences.
-While it's fun to drag the dynamics of virtue signaling on social media, a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
-And, as noted in the previous section, chaos and disaster will most likely lead to disproportionate suffering among the people that leftists hope to help.
+While it's fun to drag the dynamics of virtue signaling on social media, a society where many people have 'gray' identities and belief systems is quietly primed for chaos.
+And, as noted in the previous section, chaos and disaster will most likely lead to a very regressive distribution of suffering.

 Having gray projects makes you feel important, but in the 21st century, is a mindset more appropriate for venture capitalists and mass shooters.

-When activists find themselves elevating tradecraft, realpolitic, and hoarding, they might ask themselves: are we acting like a resistance group, or a group of self-interested gray men?
+When activists find themselves elevating tradecraft, realpolitic, and hoarding, they might ask themselves: are we a radical resistance group, or a group of self-interested gray men?

 ---

 It's sad when left-leaning people start acting like gray men.
-When libertarian survivalists attempt to seem "normal" while secretly hoarding wealth and power, they're not really being hypocrites.
-They proudly invented the gray man concept.
+When libertarian survivalists go gray, they're not really being hypocrites: they proudly invented the concept.
 And when neoliberals invest in lobbyists and secret "land in New Zealand", they're just exercising their self-appointed rights.

+When gray becomes part of the identity of left-leaning people, it's even sadder.
-When people on the left act gray, I think it's usually unconscious, the result of a split brain problem that barely rises to the level of hypocrisy.
-Hopefully people will become more aware and critical of their gray man tendencies, and openly discuss the futures they are preparing for.
+I think it's usually unconscious, the result of a split brain problem that barely rises to the level of hypocrisy.
+People must discuss the futures they are actively preparing for, even if those futures do not align with their politics.

 ---